AndersDeath/diary2/000-current.md

 # 27 December - Tuesday - Yerevan - 89 day of immigration

 I've got good news from Surgerian.
 I don't have restrictions for the setting 5 protesises to my jaws.
+It's extrimely cool and I will do it in January.
+It will be the final long wait it my surgery epose.